-The Low-Frequency Array (LOFAR) is a Radio Telescope operating at 10-240MHz, aimed at detecting the Hydrogen (H) 21cm Line Redshifted (z) from the Epoch of Reionization (EOR) (much like Murchison Widefield Array (MWA)).
+The Low-frequency Array (LOFAR) is a radio telescope operating at 10-240 MHz, aimed at detecting the hydrogen 21-cm line redshifted from the epoch of reionization (much like Murchison Widefield Array) and other low-frequency radio observable phenomena.
 It was completed in 2012 in Europe and has an effective collecting area of 300,000 square meters.
-It is operated by the Netherlands Institute for Radio Astronomy.
+It was built by Netherlands' ASTRON with contributions by other European nations, and is operated by ASTRON.

 It consists of separate stations, each station with a number of simple, stationary antennas, the majority in a single 2×3 km tract in the Netherlands (the LOFAR-core) and the rest further afield in the Netherlands and other European countries, providing a 1000-km baseline.
 Imaging is done using aperture synthesis/phased array techniques.